fabric/fabric/doc/site/user_guide.md

 lazy notation will not be evaluated until it is actually needed, in line 5, and by that time the value of `var` will change, resulting in the output "a b".

+Having variables automatically interpolated is nice, but sometimes we don't want it.
+In that case, we need to escape the interpolations and in the case of the special `$(variable)` notation, this is easily done by preceding it with a back-slash, like this: `\$(variable)`.
+The normal Python string interpolation is escaped like it has always been; by doubling the `%` character.
+When we execute commands with `local()`, `run()` and `sudo()`, the strings will pass by bash or some other shell, who might also be eager to do interpolation of environment variables upon seeing a `$` character.
+Escaping characters through several layers of different interpolations can be tricky, but triple-back-slash seems to work: `run("echo a string with a \\\$dollar")`.

 > **Q & A: Why two different kinds of string interpolation?**
 >
 > The main reason for the existence of the lazy interpolation notation, is that